RockefellerArchiveCenter/bits_and_bytes/README.md

 ## Posting on Bits & Bytes

 ### Create a new branch
-Create a new GitHub branch from the `gh-pages` branch.
+Create a new GitHub branch from the `development` branch.
 This is so we can track any changes and associate them with specific pull requests.
 You should name your branch `YYYY-MM-DD-post`.
 See the GitHub documentation on [creating new branches](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository) if you have questions.

 ### Push your files to the new branch
 Place your files in the correct locations in your new branch (see "[Post name and location](#post-name-and-location)" section above).

 ### Create a pull request
 Once you have created a branch and placed your post file and images in the correct location you can open a pull request.
-You should create a pull request from your newly created branch which points at the `gh-pages` branch.
+You should create a pull request from your newly created branch which points at the `develoment` branch.
 See the GitHub documentation on [creating pull requests](https://help.github.com/en/articles/creating-a-pull-request) if you have questions.
 Request review from another RAC staff member in the pull request.

 ### Merge the pull request
-Once another RAC staff member has reviewed and approved your pull request, you are ready to merge that pull request into the `gh-pages` branch.
-Merging the pull request will automatically publish the post, so only do this when you are ready for your post to be visible to the world.
+Once another RAC staff member has reviewed and approved your pull request, you are ready to merge that pull request into the `devlopment` branch, and then finally into the `gh-pages` branch by creating a second pull request.
+Merging the pull request into `gh-pages` will automatically publish the post, so only do this when you are ready for your post to be visible to the world.
 See the GitHub documentation on [merging pull requests](https://help.github.com/en/articles/merging-a-pull-request) if you have questions.

 ## Tips and tricks
 In order for [Markdown tables](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables) to render properly, they need to be separated from other block-level elements.
 This means you should add a blank line before and after a table in order for it to render properly.